iwsadi/MIT6.8700-FP/README.md

 - No model weights are shipped; all paths to teacher/student/pretrained weights must be supplied by you.
 - Vocab/tokenizer compatibility: use the same prior for actor and critic to avoid mismatches.

-## SMILES-RL-PPO: Transformer-based Molecular Generation with PPO
+## MolGPT-based Transformer with PPO

 A reinforcement learning framework for SMILES molecular generation using Proximal Policy Optimization (PPO) and Transformer models (MolGPT).